 AAMI uses Blackboard Learn (SaaS deployment) as their learning management system.
 To take online courses at AAMI you must have sufficient technology, Internet access, an email account.

 Please refer here for specific information about supported devices, operating systems, and browsers.
-From there, click on the BROWSER CHECKER link to find out what operating system and browser you are already using, and whether it is supported.

 MINIMUM NUMBER OF CREDITS